-Late work and submission details: Please note that due to issues with fairness/discrimination, and the current universal design that allows for many of the lowest grades to be dropped, the same policy must apply to everyone in the class.
+Late work and submission details: Please note that due to issues with fairness/discrimination, the same policy must apply to everyone in the class.
 Late work will not be accepted in this class unless you have documentation that specifies that you were unable to do schoolwork for at least 3 weeks.
 Medical documentation does not need to specify anything about your medical condition, but it does need to be clear that you were unable to do any schoolwork, including online, asynchronous work.
 Sample wording includes "From [start date] to [end date], [your name] was under my care and directed to avoid all schoolwork, including online and asynchronous work".
 Assignments are already online, asynchronous, and available well in advance.
 No exceptions will be made for any reason.
-Don't wait until the last minute as technical problems can occur that will not be an acceptable excuse for late work.
+Don't wait until the last minute as technical problems can occur and that will not be an acceptable excuse for late work.